The Ultimate In Birding Tours

 CENTRAL PERU BIRDING TOUR: DETAILED ITINERARY

-Central Peru: Day 1 Our Central Peru birding tour begins this evening at Lima airport, from where we will drive to a nearby hotel for an overnights stay.
+Central Peru: Day 1 Our Central Peru birding tour begins this evening at Lima.
+An airport transfer will be provided.

 Central Peru: Day 2 Today we will visit the Lomas de Lachay, an area of low coastal hills that are covered in a unique ‘fog vegetation’ (i.e. vegetation exclusively fed by moisture from the near-permanent coastal fog or garua).
 We will first visit a desolate desert canyon where, among the sparse cacti and large boulders, we shall look for the endemic Cactus Canastero.
 We shall also keep an eye out for the cryptic Peruvian Thick-knee, the small desert race nanodes of the Burrowing Owl and the near-endemic Greyish Miner (which tends to roam around in flocks at this time of year).
 Taking the road to the main entrance of the reserve, we will check the sandy desert for the endemic Coastal Miner as well as the diminutive Least Seedsnipe.
 Rocky areas higher up hold yet another endemic miner, the large Thick-billed Miner.
-Other birds we may find in the lomas include Amazilia Hummingbird, the gorgeous Oasis Hummingbird and Purple-collared Woodstar, Yellowish Pipit (the local form perhaps meriting specific status as Peruvian Pipit), Band-tailed Sierra Finch, Grassland Yellow Finch and Peruvian Meadowlark.
+Other birds we may find in the lomas include Amazilia Hummingbird, the gorgeous Oasis Hummingbird and Purple-collared Woodstar, the near-endemic Peruvian Pipit, Band-tailed Sierra Finch, Grassland Yellow Finch and Peruvian Meadowlark.
 Near the rubbish containers, we may find the restricted-range Sechura Fox, while if we are very fortunate indeed we will even find the now very rare Tawny-throated Dotterel or the nomadic Raimondi’s Yellow-Finch (although our time to look for this species will be limited).

 In the afternoon we will head to the immense Bahia Paraiso; a lagoon bounded by a ten-kilometre beach and the Atacama desert.
 A scan over the nutrient-rich waters of the Humboldt current should produce the huge Peruvian Pelican, Peruvian Booby, Neotropic and Guanay Cormorants, Band-tailed, Grey and Kelp Gulls, and perhaps Guanay Cormorant and the delicate Inca Tern.
 We will investigate a section of rocky shoreline for Blackish Oystercatcher and if we are lucky we may find the endemic Peruvian Seaside Cinclodes, while a rocky island may hold roosting Red-legged Cormorants.
 Noisy Killdeer patrol open areas and a scan of the beach may reveal an American Oystercatcher and more gulls and terns.
 Cinnamon Teal and Grey-hooded (or Grey-headed) Gulls float on the coastal lagoon, and large numbers of wetland species, including White-tufted and Great Grebe, White-cheeked Pintail and large numbers of Nearctic waders during the northern winter.
 At certain times of the year, the site is good for the endangered Peruvian Tern as well as both South American and Elegant Terns.